 - I will keep savings automatic for investment purposes – putting money aside every month.

-- With money ready to invest, I will periodically buy stocks and equity ETFs a few times during the year.
+- With money ready to invest, I will periodically buy stocks and equity ETFs.

 - As part of my improvement measures, I will consider buying more broad-market U.S. indexed ETFs to remove individual stock selection risk and increase diversification.

 Learning to live with stocks and buying more of them when they are on sale, will reward my future financial self.
 I suspect the same will apply to you in how to get through this stock market crash – and benefit from it.